Club: KAA Gent | Opening: 2013 | Capacity: 20,000 seats

 Tickets for KAA Gent matches can be bought online (e-tickets), or at the ticket office at the Ghelamco Arena, either in advance or on the day of the match.

-Ghent sell out most of their home matches so booking in advance is strongly advised.
+Ghent sell out occasionally so booking in advance is advised.

 Ticket prices range from €20.00 for a seat behind the goal to €40.00 for a central seat at the main stand.
 Tickets for the sides are increased with €10.00 for the matches versus Club Brugge and Anderlecht, though tickets for the end remain €20.00.